by

 It usually does not aim to increase maximum corrected vision.
 Some situations exist where even with the optimal correction, the vision is not maximum at 20/20.
 A refractive surgery aims to achieve without glasses at least the vision you had with your previous correction.

-Radial keratotomy, la PRK (photokératectomie réfractive) et le LASIK(LAser in-Situ Keratomileusis) are the most known refractive surgery.
+Radial keratotomy, PRK (photorefractive keratectomy) and LASIK (LAser in-Situ Keratomileusis) are the most known refractive surgeries.

 Cornea is the most powerful refractive element of the eye.